daba-backup/JOGLFramework2Samples/src/com/daxie/testspace/joglf/g2/spotlighting/note_on_shader_usage.md

 ## In variables

-The following three variables are available if you register your program with a model.
+The following three variables are available after you register your program with a model.

 ```GLSL
 layout(location=0) in vec3 vs_in_position;